 - What is the PhD program's application deadline?

-Applications to the PhD program are due on December 20 of the year prior to the year in which you wish to enroll.
+Applications from external (to Fletcher) candidates to the PhD program are due on December 20 of the year prior to the year in which you wish to enroll.
 Please note that December 20 is the date by which not only the online application, but also all supporting materials, should reach the Office of Admissions.
 There is no Early Notification Program for the PhD program.

 - Does The Fletcher School waive tuition for PhD students?

 Although Fletcher provides scholarship support to PhD students who demonstrate financial need, the School does not routinely waive tuition.
 Scholarships are awarded on the basis of need and merit, and are renewable for students who remain in good academic standing while taking required classes.

 - Are PhD students expected to teach or conduct research at Fletcher?

 No. Although Fletcher PhD students may wish to pursue teaching or research opportunities within Fletcher or elsewhere at Tufts University, Fletcher scholarships come with no teaching, research, or other work obligations.

 - Do PhD students continue to pay tuition for as long as it takes to graduate?

 No. Once PhD students have completed their coursework, they are charged only an “Enrollment Fee” by the university.
 In 2014-15, the Enrollment Fee will be $3,624 for the year.

 - My master’s degree required only one year of study, but that’s normal at my university.
 Am I eligible to apply to the Fletcher PhD program?